redelivre/redelivre/src/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

+= 2.6.13 - 2017-01-18 =
+* Fix - Demo store banner styling in 2017.
+* Fix - Removed default instructions from COD, BACS and Cheque gateways so displayed messages can be unset.
+* Fix - Made variation options update on first load.
+* Localisation - Added Romanian locale to the installer.

+= 2.6.12 - 2017-01-12 =
+* Fix - Make images shown up on pageload when using ajax variations.
+* Fix - Allow variations options to be deselected in IE11.
+* Fix - Disabled-button and pagination styling in 2017.
+* Fix - PHP 7.1 compatibility issues with non-numeric math operations.
+* Fix - Fix notices in abstract class when price is empty.

 = 2.6.11 - 2016-12-22 =
 * Fix - Variation form compatibility with quotes in attribute values, and initial variation image fadeIn on certain configs.

 = 2.6.10 - 2016-12-22 =
-* Fix flat rate no class costs when no shipping classes exist.
+* Fix - Flat rate no class costs when no shipping classes exist.
-* Fix returned REST API coupon expiry date.
+* Fix - Returned REST API coupon expiry date.
-* Fix reviews_allowed being set to false in Rest API.
+* Fix - reviews_allowed being set to false in Rest API.
-* Fix sales date series for some custom ranges.
+* Fix - Sales date series for some custom ranges.
-* Fix missing attributes when an option is chosen by default on variations.
+* Fix - Missing attributes when an option is chosen by default on variations.
 This was the result of a Firefox 50 compatibility fix.
 In order to support both Firefox, Chrome, IE, and Edge we've done some refactoring of the variation add to cart scripts.
-* Updated Geo IP API services.
+* Tweak - Updated Geo IP API services.
-* Added support for WP VIP/VIP GO GEO IP headers.
+* Dev - Added support for WP VIP/VIP GO GEO IP headers.
 * Dev - API - Throw error messages when product image ID is not a valid WordPress attachment ID.

 = 2.6.9 - 2016-12-07 =